unfoldingWord-box3/hello-world-react-component-library/README.md

     - wait for the styleguide to be built and deployed to GHPages.
 1. Visit your published library on NPM.
 1. Visit your deployed Styleguide on GHPages.

+### Deploying Styleguide to GHPages

+You can optionally deploy the styleguide to GHPages without publishing to NPM.

+1. Run `yarn deploy`
+1. There is a `predeploy` hook that builds the Styleguide.
+1. That's it!

 # Other Resources